Download our short guide: “Preparing for your Abdominoplasty Surgery Checklist”

 First, you’ll need to reach a stable body weight.
 Then, you’ll need to maintain a healthy weight for at least six months before a skin reduction surgery, such as a tummy tuck.
 The more fit you are before a tummy tuck, the better your tummy tuck results.
 It takes most women at least a year to get back in shape after pregnancy with diet and exercise.

 Losing baby weight takes time.
-The best way to lose weight after pregnancy is with proper diet and exercise.
+The preferred way to lose weight after pregnancy is with proper diet and exercise.
 Eating healthy foods and keeping track of calories (also known as “calorie counting”) goes a long way to help get your body in shape.
 For new mums, working out at home may be easier than going to the gym.
 But it is nice to get some gym time in when you can.
 That way, you can focus on yourself without tending to mummy duties.
-If that’s not possible, working out at home is your best bet.
+If that’s not possible, consider working out at home.

 A combination of diet and exercise allows women to shed the kilos gained during pregnancy.
 It won’t happen overnight.
 Most women find it takes at least a year or two.
 It’s not that diet and exercise work that slowly.
 It is often simply the fact that mothers are busy.
 Taking care of a newborn leaves you with less time to go to the gym.
 Take the first year or so to get in shape.
 That way, you’ll get the most benefit from your abdominoplasty.